Murder of Vera Page: Investigation

-Vera's murder caused extensive public indignation and police mounted an intensive operation to apprehend her murderer, conducting extensive door-to-door inquiries throughout the vicinity of her disappearance and discovery and launching media appeals to the public for information.
-Over 1,000 people would be formally questioned in relation to the murder, and several thousand witness statements obtained by police throughout their subsequent inquiries.
+The rape and murder of Vera Page caused extensive public indignation and police mounted an intensive operation to apprehend her murderer.
+The individual in charge of the investigation was Superintendent George Cornish.

+Over 200 police officers and detectives were assigned to the manhunt to apprehend the perpetrator; these efforts saw extensive door-to-door public inquiries conducted throughout the vicinity of Vera's disappearance and discovery and exhaustive media appeals to the public for information.
+Over 1,000 people would be formally questioned in relation to the murder, and several thousand witness statements obtained by police throughout their inquiries.

-As Vera was a shy child, investigators theorised she had likely been abducted and murdered by an individual she had known and trusted, and that this individual had lured her to a warm room where he had proceeded to rape and murder her before stowing her body in a coal cellar, as indicated by the extensive coal dust upon her clothes.
-This individual had subsequently retrieved Vera's body from the coal cellar at or shortly before dawn on 16 December and proceeded to transport her body to Addison Road, inadvertently removing the finger bandage from his little finger as he removed his hands from beneath the child's arms.
-A Mrs. Margaret Key informed investigators that at approximately 6:40 a.m. on 16 December, she had observed an individual whose physical appearance fitted that of a local man named Percy Orlando Rush pushing a wheelbarrow laden with a large bundle covered with a distinctive red table-cloth with a knitted fringe walking in the direction of Addison Road.
+As Vera was a friendly but shy and wary child, investigators theorized she had likely been abducted and murdered by an individual she had known and trusted, and that this individual had lured her either to a warm room or into a car where he had proceeded to rape and murder her before stowing her body in either a coal cellar or a garage—as indicated by the extensive coal dust upon her clothes.
+This individual had subsequently retrieved Vera's body from the location of her concealment at or shortly before dawn on 16 December and proceeded to transport her body to Addison Road via either a wheelbarrow or a perambulator, inadvertently dislodging the finger bandage from his left hand as he removed his hands from beneath the child's arms as he had lifted, then discarded her body from the wheelbarrow or perambulator in the garden of 89 Addison Road.
+This theory soon bore fruit as on 17 December, a Mrs. Margaret Key informed investigators that at approximately 6:40 a.m. on 16 December, she had observed an individual whose physical appearance fitted that of a local man named Percy Orlando Rush pushing a costermonger's barrow laden with a large bundle covered with a distinctive red table-cloth with a knitted fringe walking in the direction of Addison Road.